JSONovich/jsonovich/README.md

 npm version <semver>    # bumps version and releases to AMO [requires valid API keys]
 ```

+## FAQ
-## What's with the name?
+- What's with the weird name?
-To quote the original homepage on Mike's τεχνοσοφια blog:
   > JSONovich is named after Pavement member Bob Nastanovich primarily because he seems like a swell guy.
+- And the logo?
+  > That's called an [Ambihelical Hexnut](http://mathworld.wolfram.com/AmbihelicalHexnut.html), an optical illusion similar to the impossible torus that is the JSON logo.

 ## License
 [MPL 2.0](https://www.mozilla.org/MPL/2.0/)